 Coleoptera is the group classification given to insects collectively known as beetles and are one of the largest orders of living organisms on the planet.
 Our research examines their economic and environmental importance.

-Managing invasive alien species
+Managing invasive species and diseases

 In 2014 our researchers released French and Spanish spring-active Onthophagus vacca and Bubus bubalus dung beetles in Australia’s latest effort to improve dung burial.
 Burying dung improves pasture productivity, sequesters carbon and controls buffalo and bush flies.